django-auth-ldap/django-auth-ldap/docs/source/reference.rst

         Subclasses would most likely override this in order to substitute a :ref:`proxy model <proxy-models>`.

+    .. method:: authenticate_ldap(self, ldap_user, password)

+       Given an LDAP user object and password, authenticate the user user and return a Django user object.

+       This can be overridden by subclasses to provide access to the LDAP attributes and other properties of the LDAP user object during authentication or failure.

     .. method:: get_or_build_user(self, username, ldap_user)

         Given a username and an LDAP user object, this must return a valid